What Software Do Proofreaders Use?

 Although Grammarly is far from perfect, it occasionally catches an error I’ve overlooked.

-It’s an invaluable tool for proofreaders who strive to make a document as error-free as possible.
+It’s an invaluable tool for proofreaders (and editors) who strive to make documents as error-free as possible.

-You can enable Grammarly to work in emails, documents, and even on social media sites like LinkedIn, Facebook, and Twitter.
+You can enable Grammarly to work in emails, documents, and social media sites (e.g., LinkedIn, Facebook, X), allowing you to use it not only for proofreading but also for communicating with clients and marketing your services.

-And Grammarly can be used with MS Word on a Mac.
+Grammarly can also be used with Microsoft Word on a Mac.

-It can be customized to catch spelling errors in different styles of English: US, UK, Canadian, or Australian.
+It can be customized to catch spelling errors in different styles of English: US, UK, Canadian, Australian, or Indian.

 A free version and a premium version are available.